"Explore the real Argentina, from glaciers, to Buenos Aires, waterfalls and the world-wide recognised beautiful Patagonia!"

 Travel south from Salta to El Carril, through the Laurel and Escoipe Gorges.
 You’ll then head up the Cuesta del Obispo, enjoying beautiful views of the Enchanted Valley below before arriving at the Mill Stone.
 This is the highest point of the trip, at an altitude of 3,384 metres.
 You’ll then journey across the Los Cardones National Park, named for the cactus plants that grow there.
 After a stop at the mountain town of Cachi, you’ll continue along Route 40 before arriving at your final destination of Cafayate, a sleepy town that will be your home for the night.

 Take a tour of Cafayate before hopping aboard a bus for a return journey.
 This time, you’ll follow Route 68, passing through the ‘Valley of Shells’.
-Here, wind and water erosion has formed recognisable shapes out of the vivid red rock.
+Here, wind and water erosion have formed recognisable shapes out of the vivid red rock.

 Fly from Salta to Iguasu, before transferring to your hotel.